Pronounced “KEF-FEAR”, Kefir is actually created from kefir grains, a type of bacterial culture.

 How to store Kefir cheese

 It is essential to know how to store Kefir cheese properly because it separates in a few hours.
-If you live in an area with a cold climate or during winters, you can leave your Kefir cheese out.
-In hot climates or temperatures, store the kefir cheese in the fridge.

 How long does Kefir cheese last?